 Wayne Katon begins looking at the treatment of anxiety and depression in primary care and begins the first trials of collaborative depression care.
 Ed Wagner and Michael Von Korff at the Group Health Research Institute develop the chronic care model -- a proactive, organized approach to treating chronic illnesses.

 1998 -- 2002

-Growing evidence shows that IMPACT care not only works for depressed, older adults, but for all age groups and for many other common mental health conditions such as anxiety disorders, PTSD, and co-morbid medical conditions such as heart disease and diabetes.
-To acknowledge this depth of evidence and to improve the reach of Collaborative Care to other populations, the IMPACT Implementation Center becomes the AIMS (Advancing Integrated Mental Health Solutions) Center.
+Growing evidence shows that IMPACT care not only works for depressed, older adults, but for all age groups and for many other common mental health conditions, such as anxiety disorders, PTSD, and co-morbid medical conditions like heart disease and diabetes.
+To acknowledge this depth of evidence and to improve the reach of collaborative care to other populations, the IMPACT Implementation Center becomes the AIMS (Advancing Integrated Mental Health Solutions) Center.

 The Institute for Healthcare Improvement (IHI) coins the term Triple Aim: improving the individual experience of care, improving the health of populations, and reducing the per capita costs of care for populations.
 Collaborative care programs like IMPACT have been proven to achieve all three.